Good landscaping is not only one of the most valuable home improvements you can make, it’s one of the easiest to achieve.

 You probably do not want seeds and leaves all over your yard, in the children’s play area, or inedible fruit next that can attract insects.
 To avoid this, make sure you learn how and when your trees will mature and if this fits in with your landscape plans.

 Having a good landscaping strategy in mind is vital.
 You shouldn’t clutter your entire area with various high maintenance trees or plants.
 Nonetheless, if you have a yard that’s only full of plants that bloom in the spring and your potential buyers visit at another time of year, your yard may not pique their interest.

-Plant a balance of blooming bulbs for spring, annual beds for summer, evergreens for winter, and shrubs with bright colors for fall.
+Plant a balance of blooming bulbs for spring, annual beds for summer (you can use plants like hostas that are easy to grow and attract relatively few pests), evergreens for winter, and shrubs with bright colors for fall.

 To get you started, here are some of the trees that can help you boost the value of your property.

 No products found: The northern red oak offers a timeless shade and tolerates nearly any type of soil.
 This tree grows in the hardiness zones 3-8.

 Crape myrtle : This tree grows into a small tree or large shrub.
 It is mostly suitable for southern weather, though you can find some hardy kinds that thrive in USDA zones 6-7.